jenkinsci/warnings-ng-plugin/doc/Custom-Plugin.md

 If your tool must parse a report file in order to produce the issues, you need to write a corresponding parser.
 Otherwise you can continue with section [registering your tool](#register-the-tool).
 Each custom tool requires a parser that will be instantiated to scan the console log (or a report file).
-The parser must derive from the abstract class `IssueParser`, or one of the child classes.
+The parser must derive from the abstract class `IssueParser` or one of its child classes.
-The following base classes can be used as the base class:
+The following classes can be used as  base class:

-- `AbstractParser`: parses an input stream - you have under full control on how to access the input stream.
+- `IssueParser`: parses a report file.
+You have under full control on how to access the report.
-- `RegexpLineParser`: parses all lines of an input stream one by one with a regular expression.
+- `RegexpLineParser`: parses all lines of a report one by one with a regular expression.
 - `FastRegexpLineParser`: same as `RegexpLineParser`, but with additional support to skip lines based on string comparisons.
-- `RegexpDocumentParser`: parses the whole input stream by reading it into a string and parsing the whole string with a regular expression.
+- `RegexpDocumentParser`: parses the whole report by reading it into a string and parsing the whole string with a regular expression.
 This type of parser is quite slow and should only be used if there is no other way.

 Please have a look at one of the